bruno1pb13/Install-docker-kubectl-and-kind/README.md

 ## One line install

-### I wanted to put a command to start the installation with one line but it gave an error, if someone can solve it it would help a lot.
+### I wanted to put a command to start the installation with just one line, but it gave an error.
+If someone could fix it, it would be greatly appreciated.

 ```
 # don't work